US Tariff Frequently Asked Questions

 Will tariffs be applied for a free, demo, or evaluation order?

-Based on the current rules for the USMCA based tariff exemption, free Canadian-origin goods are also be exempt tariffs.
+Canadian-origin goods which qualify for preferential treatment under USMCA will still be exempt from import duty and taxes, as well as Section 122 tariffs.
 It's less clear if evaluation and demo orders fully qualify for the exemption, but we will include the documentation to claim USMCA with all shipments to the United States.
-Free items, evaluations, and demo orders that contain goods subject to the Aluminum, Copper, Steel, Reciprocal, or Chinese-origin tariffs will likely still have the tariffs applied.
+Free items, evaluations, and demo orders that contain goods subject to the Section 122, 232, or 301 tariffs will likely still have the tariffs applied.

 Will tariffs affect how long it will take to receive my items?